Personal Finance: Steps to Financial Security

 • 50% of your income goes to needs: rent or house payment, transportation, groceries...bills you must pay every month.

-• 30% goes to wants: discretionary expenses...entertainment, eating out, clothes, streaming subscriptions etc. Discretionary just means purchases you could decide to go without or delay if you needed to.
+• 30% goes to wants: discretionary expenses...entertainment, eating out, clothes, streaming subscriptions etc. Discretionary just means purchases you could decide to go without (or delay to a future time) if you really needed to.

 The 50/30/20 rule is a good general target, but each individual situation is different.
 Other options might work better for some situations: